After completing this course, you will be able to:

 ETHICAL TRAUMA TREATMENT: UNDERSTANDING THE NEEDS OF THE NERVOUS SYSTEM

 This 3-hour ethics course explores how understanding trauma’s impact on the nervous system informs safe, ethical approaches to trauma treatment that avoid being retraumatizing and rather lead to empowerment and a sense of dignity on the part of the client.
 Clinical demonstration included.
-3 ethics CEU’s provided.
+3 ethics CEU’s provided (if you are not a psychologist, you may want to check with your board that APA-approved CEU’s are recognized in your state).